About Duke's Research Data Repository

 These costs will be updated annually to reflect any changes in costs and can be used for project and grant budgets.
 These costs reflect the direct cost of storage only.
 The Libraries cannot charge for administrative overhead or indirect costs.

 The Duke University Libraries has outlined its commitment to the long-term preservation and persistent access to the University's digital assets curated in the RDR within the DUL Preservation Policy.
 The primary preservation strategies include bit-level preservation including fixity checking and version control, multiple disparate copies, file formats and obsolescence management, and information security.
-To learn more, consult the complete Preservation Policy.
+To learn more, consult the complete Preservation Policy, and the Recommended File Formats for Digital Preservation.

 Persistent identifiers are long-lasting references to a document, file, web page, or other object, usually digital.
 Typically, these references may be entered into a web browser and will resolve to the specified resource.
 All objects in the Research Data Repository are assigned an Archival Resource Key (ARK) on ingest, which will serve as the basis for a persistent link to each object in the data package.
 Additionally, datasets will be assigned a Digital Object Identifier at the level of the complete data package, which will be included in the dataset citation and will provide persistent access to the data.